Cerbabylon/marinade-gitbook/README.md

 > Loom is a video messaging tool that helps you get your message across through instantly shareable videos.
 >
 > With Loom, you can record your camera, microphone, and desktop simultaneously.
 Your video is then instantly available to share through Loom's patented technology.
+Hello there
 >
 > — From the [Loom Docs](https://support.loom.com/hc/en-us/articles/360002158057-What-is-Loom-)